Profitable Business Ideas

 Get a warehouse or shop, stock on-demand foods such as maize and beans, then keep a close eye on profitability.

-Alternatively, you can join a crew of banana peddlers who make a fortune by supplying the fruit to ready markets in Nairobi, Nakuru, and Mombasa among others.
+A case in point is a crew of banana peddlers who make a fortune by supplying the fruit to ready markets in Nairobi, Nakuru, and Mombasa among others.

-Cereal business in Kenya is another low risk high return investment opportunity.
+Cereal business in Kenya is another low-risk, high-return investment opportunity.

 Above all, starting a food store line takes in little investment with a guarantee of good income if done properly.